Optic neuritis

 Pain relief

-If you are experiencing discomfort or pain because of optic neuritis and this is very uncomfortable, your GP or ophthalmologist will be able to advise you about pain relief.
-It may be possible to improve things with over-the-counter pain medications.
+If optic neuritis causes pain or discomfort, your GP or ophthalmologist can advise you about pain relief.
+Often, over-the-counter pain medications are enough to help, but occasionally steroids are needed.
 This pain or discomfort will normally only last for a few days.

 Steroids

-If your vision is severely affected by demyelinating optic neuritis, steroid treatment may speed up recovery by a week or so, however, studies have found that this treatment makes no difference to how well your vision recovers in the long term.
+Steroid treatment can help vision recover faster and may protect the optic nerve.
+But studies show they do not change how well your vision recovers in the long term.
+This is because the brain is very good at adapting and compensating for changes to the eye.
 Therefore, the small benefit from this treatment would need to be weighed against the risks and side effects of taking high dose steroids.
-This means that most people with optic neuritis will not have steroid treatment.
+Most people with optic neuritis will not have steroid treatment.

-However, if you have a rarer type of optic neuritis such as MOG, CRION or NMO, then steroid treatment can help to improve the visual recovery.
+- You have a rarer type of optic neuritis, such as MOGAD, CRION or NMOSD, where steroids can improve recovery.

 Immunosuppressants

-Some of the rare types of optic neuritis such as MOG, CRION and NMO may also require treatment with medication to control the immune system.
-Some people may need this treatment long term to reduce the risk of another attack of optic neuritis.
-Your ophthalmologist will explain whether this form of treatment is required, based on the type of optic neuritis you have been diagnosed with.
+Some rare types of optic neuritis, such as MOGAD, CRION and NMOSD may need treatment with medication to calm down (supress) the immune system.
+In some cases, this treatment is long term to help prevent optic neuritis happening again.
+Your ophthalmologist or neurologist will explain if this type of treatment is needed, based on the type of optic neuritis you have.

 Treating Infection

-If your optic neuritis is caused by an underlying infection, then you may need treatment with antimicrobial or antifungal medication.
-Your ophthalmologist would be able to discuss what course of action would be best for you.
+If your optic neuritis is caused by infection, you may need treatment with antimicrobial or antifungal medication.
+Steroids can be harmful in infectious optic neuritis.

 What about the long term?

 It may be difficult to predict what your vision will be like in the long term.
-If this is the first time you have had optic neuritis, your sight should make a good recovery, even if your vision is quite severely affected to start.
-Most people diagnosed with the more common type of optic neuritis, acute demyelinating optic neuritis, will make a very good long term visual recovery.
+For many people, if this is the first time they’ve had optic neuritis, vision makes a good recovery, even if it was badly affected to start.
+Most people with the most common type of optic neuritis, acute demyelinating optic neuritis, will make an excellent long term visual recovery.

 Will I get optic neuritis again?

 Most people with optic neuritis make a good recovery of their vision and do not have any long-term problems with their sight.
-A few people may be left with some permanent changes to their sight, but much can be done to help you make the most of your remaining vision and adapt to any changes.
+A few people may be left with some long term changes to their sight.
+If so, much can be done to help you make the most of your remaining vision and adapt to any changes.

-If both your eyes have been affected, or if the affected eye was your good eye and you have a sight problem in your other eye, then you may need to make changes or use aids to make the most of your remaining sight.
+If both your eyes are affected, or if the affected eye was your only good eye, then making changes or using aids to make the most of your remaining sight can help.
 This may mean making things bigger, using brighter lighting, or using colour and contrast to make things easier to see.
-You should ask your ophthalmologist, optometrist or GP about low vision aids and getting a low vision assessment.
-During this assessment with an optometrist, you’ll be able to discuss the use of magnifiers and aids to help you to see things more clearly.
+Ask your ophthalmologist, optometrist or GP about having a low vision assessment.
+During this assessment, a low vision practitioner can explore visual aids or techniques that can help you. .

 You can also find out tips for making the most of your sight by downloading our booklet: